Anna Mela-Papadopoulou: Biography

 For her work in Serbia as Head of the newly founded Greek Red Cross she was awarded in December 1914 with the Silver Cross of the Order of the Redeemer by the Greek State and in spring of 1915 with the Serbian Medal of Saint Andrew by the Serb King and with the Cross of the Empress Elisabeth of Austria, for her services to the wounded and ill Serb soldiers and their Austrian captives.
-She was also awarded with the Silver Medal award for virtue and self-sacrifice by the Academy of Athens.
+She was awarded with the Silver Medal award for virtue and self-sacrifice by the Academy of Athens.
 She was honored with 28 medals in total.